Gilia tweedyi: Taxonomy

-Gilia tweedyi was described and published in 1905 by Per Axel Rydberg, who named it in honor of Frank Tweedy, one of the earliest collectors.
+Gilia tweedyi was described and published in 1904 by Per Axel Rydberg, who named it in honor of Frank Tweedy, one of the earliest collectors.
 Rydberg's type description is based on Tweedy's specimen #4422, deposited at the New York Botanical Garden's Steere Herbarium.
+It is classified in the genus Gilia as part of the wider Polemoniaceae family.

 In his description, Rydberg noted the similarity of Gilia tweedyi to Gilia inconspicua and Gilia minutiflora.
 "From the former it differs in the smaller corolla, of which not only the corolla-tube but also the throat is included in the calyx; from the latter it differs in the pinnatifid leaves."
-But the similarities would lead to taxonomic revision, with Gilia tweedy temporarily demoted to subspecific status.

-In 1907, August Brand published Gilia minutiflora var. tweedyi.
-In 1959, Arthur Cronquist created Gilia sinuata var. tweedyi (formerly Gilia inconspicua var. sinuata), and then Gilia inconspicua var. tweedyi in 1984.
-These subspecific taxa are no longer recognized; Gilia tweedy is the currently accepted name.
+Although it has no accepted varieties, it has two homotypic synonyms where it was described as a variety of Gilia sinuata in 1959 and of Gilia inconspicua in 1984, both times by Arthur Cronquist.

+In 1907, August Brand published the similarly named Gilia minutiflora var. tweedyi, however this is considered a synonym of Microgilia minutiflora by Plants of the World Online.